Tutorials

 Note

-Many demographic models were inferred or calibrated using a mutation rate that differs from the cataloged species’ mutation rate.
-Simulations using the CLI now automatically use the model’s specified mutation rate instead of the species rate, so that expected levels of diversity more closely match those observed in the data that were used to infer the demographic model.
-For generic demographic models or those without associated mutation rates, the species mutation rate is used.
+Many demographic models were inferred or calibrated using a mutation rate or recombination rate that differs from the cataloged species’ rate.
+Simulations using the CLI now automatically use the model’s specified mutation rate or recombination rate instead of the species rate, so that expected levels of diversity more closely match those observed in the data that were used to infer the demographic model.
+For generic demographic models or those without associated mutation or recombination rates, the species rates are used.

-Now we want to add an empirical recombination map to make the simulation more
+Now we want to add an empirical genetic map to make the simulation more

 realistic.
-We can look up the available recombination maps using the
+We can look up the available genetic maps using the

 --help-genetic-maps